Wednesday, July 1, 2026

 So what do I believe in?
 I have sought truth in my way, as have many, and I have gathered opinions, experiences, teachings, analyses, conclusions, and intuitions.
 I've filtered them in my web of interwoven knowledge, and now I hold a bunch of floating hypothesis strands in it, all of which I've been unwilling to believe, lest I "fall into the same fallacies and stupid sheepish followings as have the many before me".
 But this is past.
 I am not thus special, we've settled that much.
 And by refusing to incorporate any of these hypotheses into my working web of knowledge as tentative beliefs, I've deprived myself of the impelling tool of aspiration.
 I've kept all of those unproven bridges cordoned off, "out of order", unsuitable for walking upon lest they break and I deem myself a fool, or worse, lest others see me fall, and I may find myself on the receiving end of that intense derision and judgement I felt towards them.

 But I now release that hatred.
 I step into belief.
 I refuse to define myself by the standards of the world, whether by association or by rejection, and I willingly step into the risk of wrongness, both social and epistemological, of inserting my aspirations into unproven bridges.
 Of upgrading my unusable strands of guesses between my web of knowledge into usable beliefs that I am willing to test, admit, exercise, and actually risk my reputation, correctness, and life upon.
 Because the reputation we feel is but an overbloated emotional illusion of the social realities around us, whose criticism is prickly at worst.
-For correctness is merely the attribute of "rectitude" with respect to another truth or standard, and thus it is futile to remain technically correct about hypotheses that have never been proven.
+Because correctness is merely the attribute of "rectitude" with respect to another truth or standard, and thus it is futile to remain technically correct about hypotheses that have never been proven.
 It is the empty boast that "all my beliefs are correct", while my number of beliefs is zero.

 As for my life... well... what good is a life untested?
 What use is an explorer who walks only the marked streets and safe sidewalks?
 What service can I provide if I remain publicly forever huddled under the umbrella of the acceptance of the majority?
 "Only the service of maintenance", responds my mind.
 A noble service, and one to which all of us are called to throughout our lives in one way or another, most obviously with the maintenance of our own bodies.
 But this I know: that is not enough.
 That is but the necessary foundation upon which beauty can be created, truth can be discovered, and the cosmos can be explored.
 It is but the vehicle upon which adventures and discovery can be had.